 A Fine Balance, her pas de deux created during the first year of NW Dance Project, was a finalist for the prestigious Benois de la Danse award in 2006 and was performed at the Bolshoi Theatre in Moscow as part of the award’s gala celebration.

 Ms. Slipper has created over 50 ballets to date and is currently working on several new creations while serving as the Artistic Director of NW Dance Project.

 Scott Lewis has served as NW Dance Project’s Executive Director since its inception in 2004.
 He holds a degree in Psychology with Honors as well as a degree in Sociology from the University of Oregon.
 Mr. Lewis has an extensive background in child development and education.
 Scott worked as a counselor to high-risk youths (ages 5 to 14) housed in state facilities for five years and is the former Director of the Los Angeles Suicide Prevention Center.
 He has over 18 years experience in marketing and fundraising, was a published arts journalist for two decades, and was the Operations Manager of CD Baby, the world’s largest seller of independent music.
-Scot has served as a grant panelist for the Regional Arts and Cultural Council, the Oregon Arts Commission, and the Oregon Cultural Trust, as well as on numerous arts education panels for universities in Portland and beyond.
+Scott has served as a grant panelist for the Regional Arts and Cultural Council, the Oregon Arts Commission, and the Oregon Cultural Trust, as well as on numerous arts education panels for universities in Portland and beyond.

 scott [at] nwdanceproject [dot] org